How Brokers Can Create A Business Plan For Real Estate In 3 Steps

 The real estate industry is all about person-to-person interaction, so the easiest way to make your first sale is by networking and using your current connections.

-To begin with, you should call your contacts in local real estate and ask whether there are any opportunities available.
+To begin with, you should call your contacts in local real estate and ask whether there are any market opportunities available.

 Regularly remind friends and family to keep their ears to the ground and recommend you to anyone looking to sell or buy property.